 - SMART Recovery

 - HAMS Harm Reduction Network

 - Life Ring

 - Are There Affordable Treatment Options for Struggling Alcoholics?

 - More Resources and Websites on Treatment Options

-If you live in a very rural area and or do not have the ability to attend traditional support groups, online support groups may prove to be incredibly beneficial for you.
-Nearly all of the support groups that offer in-person meetings also offer online meetings.
-These meetings are almost always completely free of charge and offer fellowship, support, encouragement, and advice from recovering alcoholics who used to be in the same exact position you are in now.
-If anyone can give you helpful advice, it's them.
+If you live in a rural area and or do not have the ability to attend traditional support groups, online support groups may prove to be beneficial for you.
+Nearly all of the support groups that offer in-person meetings also offer free online meetings.
+These meetings offer fellowship, support, encouragement, and advice from recovering alcoholics.

 Finding appropriate free alcohol rehabilitation for yourself can be an overwhelming undertaking, but it doesn't have to be an arduous process.
-Remember that it truly is okay to ask for help.
-Asking for help is a sign of immense strength and not a sign of weakness.
-Seek support from your friends and family who love you and want to see you live the sober and fulfilling life you deserve.
+Remember that it is okay to ask for help in finding free treatment options—it’s a sign of immense strength, not weakness.

 Not Sure If Your Insurance Covers Rehab?

 American Addiction Centers can improve treatment outcomes for those in recovery for alcohol use disorder.
 Find out if you or your loved one's insurance covers treatment at an American Addiction Centers facility by filling out the form below: